First completed clinical project shows benefit of genomics for families with DCM

 The DCM project has completed recruitment, returned results to patients, finalised data analysis and submitted an evidence report to the Victorian Government.
-A workshop for cardiac clinicians was also held last year, enabling more cardiologists gain skills in genomics.
+A workshop for cardiac clinicians was also held last year, enabling more cardiologists to gain skills in genomics.

 This project also hosted Melbourne Genomics’ first recipient of a bioinformatics bursary, Ms Jia An Yu (who has subsequently been employed in bioinformatics by another Alliance member, Peter MacCallum Cancer Centre).